Translation studies: Children’s Literature Translation Studies (CLTS)

 Some international conferences on translation and children’s literature were organized: in 2004 in Brussels there was “Children’s Literature in Translation: Challenges and Strategies”; in 2005 in London, “No Child is an Island: The Case of Children’s Books in Translation” (IBBY- International Board on Books for Young People); in 2012 in London “Crossing Boundaries: Translations and Migrations’ (IBBY) and in Brussels and Antwerp in 2017 by the Center of Reception Studies (CERES): “Translation Studies and Children’s Literature” (KU Leuven/Antwerp University), which resulted in a notable publication Children’s Literature in Translation, Texts and Contexts (2020) by Jan van Coillie and Jack McMartin.
 This publication won the IRSCL Edited Book Award 2021, providing official recognition of CLTS.

 The pandemic put a stop to international events meeting face-to-face, but to compensate for the need of scholars to meet and interact, Pilar Alderete Diez from the University of Galway (IR) with the support of Owen Harrington from Heriot-Watt University (UK) created the Children in Translation Network (CITN) in 2021 and a webinar series on translation studies and children’s literature.
 The success was immediate, providing evidence of the interest in the discipline, and gathering more than 150 participants from 21 different countries.

 The most recent international conference in CLTS was organized 2024 The Institute of Interpreting and Translation Studies (TÖI) of Stockholm University in Sweden under the banner of “New Voices in Children’s Literature in Translation: Culture, Power and Transnationalism”.
-The conference was held 22–23 August 2024 in Stockholm in Sweden, and around 120 persons attended from around 40 different countries with more than 80 presentations in two days.
+The conference was held 22–23 August 2024 in Stockholm, Sweden, and around 120 persons attended from around 40 different countries with more than 80 presentations in two days.

 As attested by the number of scientific articles/books in this specific area (e.g., 17,400 results on Google Scholar for the period 2017-2023; 3,338 results on EBSCO host for the same period), the creation of courses at the university level devoted solely to translation and children’s literature, the number of theses and dissertations being defended in this area, recent international conferences and networks like CITN identifying the growing interest for this discipline.